Making the connection: It’s easy with these three tips

 In times of challenge and stress, it’s especially important to make the connection with each other.
 Here we offer three tips to make it easier.

 We recently analysed the feedback from 400 participants in our online marriage preparation course.
 The results to the question, “On which of the following areas would you like more formation/education”, surprised us; the most requested item among eleven options was, ‘Improving Communication’.

-Perhaps one of the reasons why ‘improving communication’ was the number one request among our graduates is that having learnt how to truly communicate for intimacy in the course, they have realised that it is so much more than just ‘talking for hours’!
+Perhaps one reason why ‘improving communication’ was the number one request among graduates is they realised it is so much more than just ‘talking for hours’!

-So, if you have something to say, here are three tips to make it more likely to be heard.
+So, if you have something to say, here are three tips to be more other-focussed in your communication AND make your message more likely to be heard.

 3. ‘I’ Sentencing

 Finally, how we say something matters.
 If it’s an emotionally charged message, it’s important to use ‘I Sentencing’ as much as possible.
 This helps us to own our emotional reactions, and also makes it easier for the other to empathise.

 Instead of the ‘hit and run’ strategy: “You left the car on empty again and it made me late for work!
 Something has to change here!” try, “Honey, the car was empty this morning.
 I felt really frustrated and hassled because I was already late for work.
 How can we organise things so that I don’t get caught like that again?”